I hope you enjoy reading the blog post.

 #1: Have A Go-To Spot In Mind For Your Video Call

-Whether you’re using the in-app video chat platform, or just want to transition from message exchange or phone call to FaceTime, Skype or Whatsapp, location is key.
+Whether you’re using the in-app video chat platform, or just want to transition from message exchange or phone call to Zoom, FaceTime, Skype or WhatsApp, location is key.

 It’s helpful to have an optimal location in mind beforehand, and make a few strategic changes to your environment, especially if you’re going to be using your computer’s webcam.

-Here are 3 essential things to consider when choosing where to have your video call:
+Consider these 3 essential things when choosing where to have your video call:

 The Lighting Situation